gary-archer/oauth.websample.final/README.md

 * AWS Cloudfront is used to distribute web static content globally, for equal web performance
 * AWS Certificate Manager is used to manage and auto renew the Web Host's SSL certificate
 * AWS Cognito is used as the default Authorization Server
-* AWS API Gateway is used to host remote API endpoints used by the SPA
+* AWS Serverless or Kubernetes API Hosting is used to host remote API endpoints used by the SPA
 * AWS deployed [Backend for Frontend Components](https://authguidance.com/2019/09/09/spa-back-end-for-front-end) are used to perform OAuth and cookie work for the SPA